Spy Tricks: How the CIA Used Clark Gable & Animal Farm for PsyOps

 During WWII, Hunt served in the Navy, Army Air Corps, and Office of Strategic Services, the precursor to the CIA, in China.
-He refined his dark arts in Mexico and Guatemala: “The predisposition among Latin American intellectuals and students is a pro-Communist stance - they're good; the United States and democracy are bad.
-And I thought that we have to do something to change this mindset if we can, otherwise the whole continent is going to turn red.”
+He refined his dark arts in Mexico and Guatemala.
+“The predisposition among Latin American intellectuals and students is a pro-communist stance - they're good; the United States and democracy are bad.
+And I thought that we have to do something to change this mindset if we can, otherwise the whole continent is going to turn red,” Hunt said in an interview at the time.

 Under his leadership, the CIA transformed into America’s ‘Ministry of Culture’, an Orwellian doublethink operation channeling anti-communist messages through blockbuster books and movies like Animal Farm.